-Lynn received her BA in Special Education – Visual Impairment and Elementary Education from Illinois State University.
+Lynn Pensari received her BA in Special Education – Visual Impairment and Elementary Education from Illinois State University.
 She attended Stephen F. Austin State University to become a certified orientation and mobility specialist.
-Lynn has an MA from Eastern Michigan University in Educational Leadership and an Educational Specialist in Early Childhood – Special Education from Wayne State University.
+Pensari has an MA from Eastern Michigan University in Educational Leadership and an Educational Specialist in Early Childhood – Special Education from Wayne State University.

-Lynn is a Perkins-Roman-Endorsed Cortical Visual Impairment Specialist and was the recipient of the Michigan Association for Education and Rehabilitation of the Blind and Visually Impaired (MAER) Award in 2018.
+Pensari is a Perkins-Roman-Endorsed Cortical Visual Impairment Specialist and was the recipient of the Michigan Association for Education and Rehabilitation of the Blind and Visually Impaired (MAER) Award in 2018.

 Kathryn (Kamie) Fortier

-Kamie Fortier earned her BA in Special Education – Blind Visually Impaired from Michigan State University and earned her MA in Special Education – Early Childhood.
+Kamie Fortier earned her BA in Special Education – Visually Impaired from Michigan State University and earned her MA in Special Education – Early Childhood.
 She has more than 30 years of experience in the field in South Carolina, Texas, Minnesota, and Michigan.

-Kamie has also served on committees such as the Michigan Vision Services Severity Rating Scale Plus and Minnesota Braille Skills Inventory.
+Fortier has also served on committees such as the Michigan Vision Services Severity Rating Scale Plus and Minnesota Braille Skills Inventory.
 She is proud to have mentored four paraprofessionals as they worked to become either TCVIs or COMS.

 Ann McKay-Bacon, M.Ed.

-Ann has been part of of MDE-LIO’s technology team for more than 18 years as a trainer, evaluator, and co-author on the Michigan Assistive Technology Guidelines for Teachers of Students Who Are Blind or Visually Impaired as well as MDE-LIO’s Assistive Apps section.
+McKay-Bacon has been part of of MDE-LIO’s technology team for more than 18 years as a trainer, evaluator, and co-author on the Michigan Assistive Technology Guidelines for Teachers of Students Who Are Blind or Visually Impaired, as well as MDE-LIO’s Assistive Apps section.
 She has presented at MAER, the Council for Exceptional Children, and Association for Education and Rehabilitation of the Blind and Visually Impaired (AER) conferences.
 She received the MAER David and JoAnn Lifetime Achievement Award in 2019.